 (penum. mag.
 0.96; Saros 113)

-At maximum eclipse, 96% of the Moon's disc will be partially shaded by the Earth, which will cause a slight shadow gradient across its disc; this subtle effect may be visible to careful observers.
-No part of the Moon will be in complete shadow.
-The eclipse will last 4 hours and 39 minutes overall, and will be visible from far eastern Asia and Australia, the Americas, and western Europe and Africa.
+At maximum eclipse, 96% of the Moon's disc was partially shaded by the Earth, which caused a slight shadow gradient across its disc; this subtle effect may have been visible to careful observers.
+No part of the Moon was in complete shadow.
+The eclipse lasted 4 hours and 39 minutes overall, and was visible from far eastern Asia and Australia, the Americas, and western Europe and Africa.

 8 Apr, 2024 AD